112233-liangwenji/TICA/README.md

 # 🛎 Citation

 # 💗 Acknowledgements
-- This repo is derived from <a href="https://github.com/NiFangBaAGe/Explicit-Visual-Prompt">EVP</a>.
+- This repo is derived from <a href="https://github.com/NiFangBaAGe/Explicit-Visual-Prompt">EVP</a>, which is an exellent work, helps us to quickly implement our ideas.